 Direct and honest

 Fundamentally, I've found there to be a better and quicker result if you temper theory and scales, more academic sort of things, with easy but engaging songs.
-You won't get bored, or drown your mind with diminished chords and major 7s and that sort of stuff in the befinning.
-Getting bored with an instrument leaves me no inspiration to play, so I've found this approach helps with that, too.
+You won't get bored, or drown your mind with theories pertaining to a subject you've only just begun. and that sort of stuff in the befinning.

-In the end, of course, it is your money and your time--you can tell me what you'd like to learn and we can tailor the chart, the courses so to speak.
+In the end, of course, it is your money and your time--you can tell me what you'd like to learn and we can tailor it accordingly.
 What I mentioned above is just a general, overarching approach.

 My guitar instructor charged this, and he is to this day the best guitarist I have ever heard.
 If he set lessons at $20, it'd be a crime for me to charge more.